emmt/MayOptimize.jl/README.md

   vectorization.

-A block of code provided to the `@may_assume_inbounds` macro will be complied with bound-checking (and thus no vectorization) if `P` is `Debug` and without bound-checking (as if `@inbounds` was specified) if `P` is `InBounds` or `Vectorize`.
+A block of code provided to the `@may_assume_inbounds` macro will be compiled with bound-checking (and thus no vectorization) if `P` is `Debug` and without bound-checking (as if `@inbounds` was specified) if `P` is `InBounds` or `Vectorize`.

-A block of code provided to the `@may_vectorize` macro will be complied with bound-checking and no vectorization if `P` is `Debug`, with no bound-checking if `P` is `InBounds` (as if `@inbounds` was specified) and with no bound-checking and vectorization if `P` is `Vectorize` (as if bith `@inbounds` and `@simd` were specified).
+A block of code provided to the `@may_vectorize` macro will be compiled with bound-checking and no vectorization if `P` is `Debug`, with no bound-checking if `P` is `InBounds` (as if `@inbounds` was specified) and with no bound-checking and vectorization if `P` is `Vectorize` (as if both `@inbounds` and `@simd` were specified).

 Which version of `foo!` is called is decided by Julia method dispatcher